Part 11: Introduction to Communications

 1. Select the Demodulator tab.

 2. Notice that Auto-select Demodulator is turned on.
-If selected (default), the receiver automatically selects a demodulator that matches the modulation of the incoming signal.
-If not selected, you must specify the type of demodulator.
-If the incoming signal’s modulation does not match the modulation type of the selected demodulator, STK will set the Bit Error Rate (BER) to 0.5.
+If selected (which it is by default), the receiver automatically selects a demodulator that matches the modulation of the incoming signal.
+If this option is not selected, you must specify the type of demodulator.
+If the incoming signal's modulation does not match the modulation type of the selected demodulator, the STK application will set the Bit Error Rate (BER) to 0.5.

 3. Click OK to accept your changes and to close the Properties Browser.

-Creating a link budget in the Access tool is referred to as a simple link budget.
-The link budget report is a specialized access report for basic link budget analysis and is available using the Link Budget button in the Reports frame of the Access tool.
+A link budget created in the Access tool is known as a Simple Link Budget.
+The Link Budget report is a specialized Access report for basic link budget analysis and is available using the Link Budget button in the Reports frame of the Access tool.

 1. Right-click on Downlink_Rx () in the Object Browser